Judit3/rock-paper-scissors/README.md

 ### Features Left to Implement

+  - Get the same size for the rock, paper, scissors images.
   - It could have some animation when the player wins or loses.

 ### Accessibility

 Alt-labels are used for images.
 Aria-labels for screen readers are implemented at certain places, also semantic elements are used so the page is easy to navigate.